San Jose Public Transportation Accident Lawyer

 Getting the Facts about Mass Transit Accidents

-Recent news reports indicate that public transit ridership is surging across San Jose and the entire Bay Area due to high gas prices and the overall economy.
+Recent news reports indicate that public transit ridership is surging across San Jose and the entire San Jose due to high gas prices and the overall economy.
 Higher transit frequency can often lead to higher rates of mishaps and accidents.
 Whether you've been hit by a public transportation vehicle or injured while riding one, you have rights!

 Public transportation accidents occur on all kinds of vehicles: